CornwallCOMETOGOODFriendsMeetingHouse(michaelgarlickCC-BY-SA2.0)1 MichaelGarlick

 TR3 6QS

-George Fox, founder, came to Cornwall in 1656.
-He had been arrested several times for blasphemy, but he continued to speak.
+George Fox, founder of the Quakers, came to Cornwall in 1656.
+He had been arrested several times for blasphemy, but he continued to speak out.
 After the Toleration Act of 1689 the local group group felt safe to start work on a simple cob and thatch house.
-One of the oldest Quaker Meeting Houses in England was completed in 1710.

 The building has remained in use almost continuously since it was built just over 300 years ago.
 It finally got electricity and running water in 1967.
 Inside simple pews surround the central table and a gentle light floods in from the old diamond leaded windows, creating a wonderfully peaceful atmosphere.